jonathanconway/conwy/articles/front-end-observability/front-end-observability.md

 }
 ```

-We want to make the state of `handleClickSave` observable.
+We want to make the state of our component observable.

 Let's log two structured events: